Jacoboon/GameWatcher/GameWatcher-Platform/docs/design/Pack-Settings-Overrides.md

 - ✅ All Capture settings (4 settings)
 - ✅ All OCR settings (4 settings)
 - ✅ All Audio settings (5 settings)
-- ✅ General: Detection Interval only (1 setting)
+- ❌ General settings (not game-specific)

-**Total:** 14 overridable settings out of 17 total settings
+**Total:** 13 overridable settings out of 16 total settings

 ## Security & Validation